 In an interview with XXL, Fabolous revealed that he has been in a long-term relationship that began in 2005.
 That long-term relationship produced a son in February 2008.

 Fabolous stated in 2005 that he wanted to release his own clothing line in the coming years.
 Without publicizing detail, he went into a search for designers and manufacturers for his line to accomplish the task.
 After finding qualified staffing, Fabolous announced the name for his line is Rich Yung Society Clothing.
 Which has clothes in selected stores worldwide and are currently working on relaunching their website richyungsociety.com

-Some parts of the celebrities' biography may be used from Wikipedia, which is licensed under the GNU Free Documentation License.
+Some parts of the celebrities' biography may be used from Wikipedia, used under the GNU Free Documentation License.
 CelebrityTalentPromotions.com acts only as an celebrity broker for corporate functions, private events and speaking engagements, and does not claim or represent itself as Fabolous's agent, speakers bureau, manager, publicist, assistant, PR firm or management company.
-CelebrityTalentPromotions.com is a Celebrity booking agency representing organizations seeking to hire motivational speakers, athletes, celebrities and corporate entertainment for private corporate events, celebrity endorsements, personal celebrity appearances, spokes person campaigns and speaking engagements.
-Fabolous's booking and appearance fees, costs and prices on this website are estimates and are only act as a guideline.
-Exact booking fees are determined by a number of factors, including location of event, the celebrities schedule, desired duties, supply and demand and other market factors.
+Celebrity Talent Promotions is a Celebrity booking agency representing organizations seeking to hire motivational speakers, athletes, celebrities and corporate entertainment for private corporate events, celebrity endorsements, personal celebrity appearances, spokes person campaigns and speaking engagements.
+Fabolous's booking and appearance fees, costs and prices on this website are estimates and only act as a guideline.
+Booking fees are determined by several factors, including location of event, the celebrities schedule, desired duties, supply and demand and other market factors.
 Bios on this site are for informational purposes